 For those who don't have 2 to 7 days for Rafting in the Dnister Canyon, the One Day Dnister Rafting tour is for you.
 On this trip you will enjoy stunning canyon scenery, magic waterfalls and travertine rocks, river swimming and lots of good impressions.

 At 7 am you will meet your guides and the rest of the group at the railway station (main entrance) in Ivano-Frankivsk.
 There we will get a shuttle to the starting point of our trip – Dolyna village.
 Here on the river bank we have some safety trainings and after loading our gear and ourselves into the boats we push off and head down the Dnister River and into the heart of canyon.
 You’ll enjoy different landscapes of the canyon such as red sandstones which were formed during the Devon period (about 300-400 million years ago), travertine rocks and green Dnister forest, that reminds impassable jungles.
 Our first stop is in Vozyliv village, where our group will take lunch break and visit cascading waterfall.
-Also we’ll have a short hike in Isakiv village visiting amazing travertine rock and Divochi sliozy waterfall (girl’s tears in local).
+Also we’ll have a short hike in Isakiv village visiting amazing travertine rock.
 There is also another interesting place to see – hermit's cave, long time ago the old monk used to live here.
 From Isakiv we float the last few kilometers to the ending point of our trip – Nezvysko village.
 Our adventure finishes and we should leave this amazing world of Dnister Canyon and get the shuttle ride back to Ivano-Frankivsk.

 Arriving time to Ivano-Frankivsk – 8 pm.